top of page

 EXPANSION AND OPPRESSION

 And then they reveled in the darkest trade of all: slavery.
 Human beings, stolen and sold, shackled in ships, stripped of ancestral names, forced to work for slavers to survive.
-Many westerners say they were treated "like property" but that treatment was reserved for their women.
-The enslaved were treated like how colonizers treated animals, they were beaten, butchered, and eaten with there bodies made into decor and trophies.
+Many westerners say they were treated "like property."
+But that treatment was reserved for their women.
+The enslaved were treated the way colonizers treated animals.
+They were beaten, butchered, raped, and eaten, with their bodies made into decor and trophies and their children violated in the most unspeakable and depraved acts.
 Generations lived and died in bondage, building wealth for the few.
-While those enslaved were denied their own freedom, their descendants would fight for centuries and still fight today just to be seen as fully human.
+While those enslaved were denied their own freedom, their descendants would fight for centuries, and still fight today, just to be seen as fully human.

-There is something you cannot forget about these people in power, as out of touch as they are with everyday life for the average person, they are cunning.
-They know that empathy is their downfall, they know the many could rise against the few.
+There is something you cannot forget about these people in power.
+As out of touch as they are with everyday life for the average person, they are cunning.
+They know that empathy is their downfall.
+They know the many could rise against the few.
 So they continue to rely on the tried and true ways to maintain their position of power.
-Hoarding knowledge, wealth, and spreading lies.
+Hoarding knowledge, wealth, spreading lies, and feeding the spirits of fear.
 Building new cycles and systems to control our energy and power.
-Religion, Racism, and Capitalism are the largest of these systems.
+Religion, Racism, Patriarchy and Capitalism are the largest of these systems, pitting the ignorant against one another.

-They told poor white workers they were “better” than their neighbors who had different skin color.
-They told men they were “above” women.
-They told citizens to fear immigrants despite their own ancestors being immigrants themselves.
-They were told to mistrust and despise the people who believed in their very same spirits they did.
+They told poor white workers they were "better" than their neighbors who had different skin color.
+They told men they were "above and entitled to" women.
+They told citizens to fear immigrants, despite their own ancestors being immigrants themselves.
+They were told to mistrust and despise the people who believed in their very same spirits.
 They used every difference: skin, language, and belief to keep the people divided.
-They know that if the people ever saw they were the same, the palaces, the churches, and corporations of the corrupt people in power, would crumble overnight.
+They know that if the people ever saw they were the same, the governments, the churches, and the corporations of the corrupt would crumble overnight.

 THE MONSTER OF CAPITALISM

-Today, unbridled capitalism especially, became a monster that destroyed the land.
-A system where profit mattered more than people, more than animals, more than the very air.
-Water that flowed freely from the sky and the earth's rivers, was bottled and sold.
+Today, unbridled capitalism became a monster that destroyed the land.
+A system where profit mattered more than people and animal, it facilitates the abuse of children and even more than the very air.
+Water that flowed freely from the sky and the earth's rivers was bottled and sold.

 LIES

 Lies became tools of survival.
 Children lie when they fear punishment.
 The oppressed lie to their oppressors to stay alive.
 Communities lie to outsiders to protect sacred knowledge.
 Even in nature, animals use deception (camouflage, mimicry, false cries) to endure.
-A lie is not always a betrayal; sometimes it is a shield, a strategy, a seed of freedom.
+A lie is not always a betrayal.
+Sometimes it's a shield, a strategy, and even a seed of freedom.

 And the monster knows this.
-It lies endlessly, reshaping stories to pit us against one another, to protect its hoarded wealth, to keep us afraid.
+It lies endlessly, reshaping stories to pit us against one another, to keep us foolish and ignorant, to protect its hoarded wealth, to keep us afraid.
 But notice, too, how the people lie in return.
 We resist through hidden languages, double meanings, codes in songs, and truths whispered only in safe circles.
 Our lies keep our magic alive.

-The question, then, is not whether lying is good or bad it is, why is the lie told and whose life is it protecting?
+The question, then, is not whether lying is good or bad.
+It's why is the lie told, and whose life is it protecting?

 RESISTANCE